positiondev/offset/README.md

 $ wp server --port=5555
 ```

-Set the permalink structure, activate the plugins, and set the name of the admin:
+Set the permalink structure, activate the plugins, set the name of the admin, and set the application password:

 ```
 wp option update permalink_structure '/%year%/%monthnum%/%postname%/'
 wp plugin activate --all
 wp user update 1 --display_name="Ira Rubel" --first_name="Ira" --last_name="Rubel"
+wp eval-file create_password.php
 ```

 To test that it is working,